nicholasadamou/hasvuepassedangularyet/README.md

 ![preview](preview.png)

+## What is "Has Vue passed Angular yet"?

+A simple UI that interacts with the GitHub API to check whether Vue has passed Angular in star-gazers.

+⚠️ To access the demo of 'Has Vue passed Angular yet?' visit this link: ['Has Vue passed Angular yet?' demo](https://hasvuepassedangularyet.surge.sh/).

 ### ⚠️ Setting up [WebTasks](https://webtask.io) (Required)

 In order to make the asynchronous calls to the [Github API](https://developer.github.com/v4/), we must set up a server-less end-point that we can use to fetch information against GitHub's API (e.g. [`functions/fetchGithubStars.js`](functions/fetchGithubStars.js)).